top of page

 4. And in comparison with hades or sheol, can those who are thrown into the lake of fire experience conscious torment for a temporary time period without having to be tormented forever and ever?
 Or does this parable suggest otherwise?

 By pondering these questions, it is hoped we can appreciate the allegorical undertones of this parable without resorting to wooden literalism.
 Also, both Annihilationists and Traditionalists agree with the fact that this parable clearly refers to hades, the transitory abode of the dead, not man's eternal state.
 In fact, the few places in which the New Testament mentions hades, it does so without ever suggesting that the circumstances there are eternal.
-So whichever way we choose to look at it, hades does not reflect man’s eternal state.
+So, whichever way we choose to look at it, hades does not reflect man’s eternal state.
 To further bolster this fact, notice the following Scriptures:

 For if God spared not the angels that sinned, but cast them down to tartaros, and delivered them into chains of darkness, to be reserved unto judgment (2 Pet 2:4).